Ctrl-C, Ctrl-V. Rinse, repeat.

 ARCH.2003.22, Rendition: 808889

-The image shows an open scrapbook titled "Index to Fogg Museum Scrap Book Volume II."
-The scrapbook covers the period from October 1920 to June 1924.
-The page lists various entries related to art exhibitions, articles, and events during that time frame.
-The entries include:
+This image shows a page from an "Index to Fogg Museum Scrap Book, Volume II," dated October 1920 to June 1924.
+The page is printed on a light-colored paper and lists various entries related to events, exhibitions, and individuals within the context of the Fogg Museum during that time period.
+Here are some of the key entries:

 The image shows an open book with a title page that reads "INDEX TO FOGO MUSEUM SCRAP BOOK, VOLUME II, October, 1920 -- June, 1924."
 The book appears to be an index or a compilation of articles, events, and other information related to the FOGO Museum.
 The page is mostly blank, with a few words and phrases scattered throughout, possibly indicating the topics or subjects covered in the book.
 The book's spine is visible on the left side of the image, and the pages are slightly curled, suggesting that it is an older book.